TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

              - **REQ** : Requires the field to have a "true" value.
 False values are "" (blank string) and 0 (zero) or if the field does not exist at all.
-               All else is true.For the REQ evaluation type Part3 of the rules string must be the string "true" or "false".
+               All else is true.
+For the REQ evaluation type Part3 of the rules string must be the string "true" or "false".
 If "true" then the rules returns "true" if the evaluation is true.
 If "false" then the rules returns "true" if the evaluation is false.